-The suites and apartments blueprints are straightforward.
+The apartments and crypt blueprints are straightforward, other than the sheer number of zones.
+Copy-paste in Google Sheets was used heavily here.
 The only fancy bit is the meta blueprint that digs the stack of apartment levels, which brings us to our final tip: